Amaan-developpeur/WeatherPredictionAPI/README.md

 ## 13. License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use and modify.